jadogg22/SamsaraOdoUpdater/README.md

 after authenticating we can take our first asset we need to update and ask if it exists in their system.
 They then return a buncha junk with our asset ID and their equipmentID we need this equipmentID inorder to then create the json to make a odometer update.

 Then I basically do that for all of the assets in the slice.
 I spent a lot of time trying to figure the best method out.
 Basically I reverse engenerred their requests for their ui and and it seems to be kinda what their doing.
 I've thought about caching the equipmentId's to make it quicker but honestly.
 I hate their system and there should be a bulk updater and or a way to just update them based on our asset ID.
 If their not going to provide the basic functionality like that they can pay for the 500 requests I make every day.
-Who knows what the other companies using their services do.
-Thanks for coming to my ted talk.
+Who knows what the other companies using their services do...